-Smart inventory managers plan for Chinese New Year many months before the event.
+Smart inventory managers plan for Chinese New Year (aka Lunar New Year) many months before the event.
 The more prepared you are, the greater your ability to ensure that this annual supplier shutdown causes as little disruption as possible.
 This post looks at the challenges brought about by Chinese New Year and how EazyStock can help.

-Every year factories in China (and other countries that celebrate the holiday, such as Indonesia, Malaysia, North Korea, Singapore, South Korea, Vietnam, and Brunei) shut down so their workers can celebrate Chinese New Year.
-In 2024, this will be from 9 to 15 February.
+Every year factories in China (and other countries that celebrate the Lunar New Year, such as Indonesia, Malaysia, North Korea, Singapore, South Korea, Vietnam, and Brunei) shut down so that their workers can celebrate Chinese New Year.
+In 2024, this will be from February 9-15.
 During this time, production across China will stop, and shipping will be delayed.

-Businesses in the UK that import from these countries need to address this break in supply so they don’t experience stock shortages or stockouts.
+Businesses in the US that import from these countries need to address this break in supply so they don’t experience stock shortages or stockouts.

-In theory, this is simple: you simply get the stock into the UK before the shutdown begins, right?
+In theory, this is simple: you simply get the stock into the US before the shutdown begins, right?
 Unfortunately, it’s not quite that easy.

 Other issues resulting from Chinese New Year shutdown include the following: